- Location: Ile de la Cite

 http://in.youtube.com/watch?v=01ZoBscawjg: For an inside view inside the Notre Dame, including a Mass in progress, watch this video!

 http://in.youtube.com/watch?v=2vKEAQ3Cghc: A very detailed and meticulous video on the Notre Dame.
-This will bring you closest to a real travel to this wonderful French Gothic Cathedral.
+This will bring you closest to a real journey to this wonderful French Gothic Cathedral.

 http://www.metacafe.com/watch/1674177/notre_dame_de_paris_cathedral_in_france/: A short travel video.
 You will get an idea of the majesty and the grandeur of this medieval cathedral by watching this video!